About Marc

 Mr. Polite is also the founder and editor-in-chief of the social and political commentary blog site, Polite On Society, which has been in operation since 2009.

-Mr. Polite is also the author of five books:
+Mr. Polite is also the author of six books:

 The Poetic Ruminations of Mr. Born Nice – a collection of original poems